Bamboo Grass and Paulownia Natsume Matcha Container

 Natsume Matcha Containers & Chashaku Tea Scoops

-Our collection includes designs that spans from time-honored styles to modern interpretations.
+Our collection features lacquer and glass natsume matcha containers, along with bamboo and lacquer-finished chashaku tea scoops.
+The designs range from wave patterns and nature-inspired motifs to timeless traditional styles.
 Select the perfect matcha tea container that will allow you to introduce a personal touch of sophistication to your tea ceremonies or personal matcha tea moments.